Vasu-Eranki/DenoisingDepthImages/docs/proposal.md

 Describe the key tasks in executing your project

 Task       | Description
 ------| ---
-Task 1 | Develop a basic noise model using first principle methods by recording the sensor's noise against varied scenes Task 2 | Use classical computer vision techniques such as bilateral filter to denoise the depth image Task 3 | Use basic deep learning based methods such as autoencoders to denoise the depth image Task 4 | Use pre-trained deep learning based methods to set the baseline
+Task 1 | Develop a basic noise model by recording the sensor's output against varied scenes to capture the noise statistics Task 2 | Use classical computer vision techniques such as bilateral filter to denoise the depth image Task 3 | Use basic deep learning based methods such as autoencoders to denoise the depth image Task 4 | Use pre-trained deep learning based methods to set the baseline